Quant Tekel

 Is QT Funded Legitimate?

-QT Funded appears to be a real operating prop firm brand tied to Quant Tekel Pty Ltd, with a stated company registration number (2021/321922/07) and a published business address in Cape Town, South Africa.
+QT Funded appears to be a real operating prop firm brand connected to Quant Tekel Pty Ltd, including a stated company registration number (2021/321922/07) and a published business address in Cape Town, South Africa.

-Like most evaluation-based prop firms, QT Funded is not a retail broker and is not positioned as a regulated investment product.
-Legitimacy signals to focus on include clear written rules, consistent enforcement of drawdown and risk limits, and verifiable payout processing through the methods it supports.
+As with many evaluation-based prop firms, QT Funded is not a retail broker and is not presented as a regulated investment product.
+A practical way to assess legitimacy signals includes reviewing written rules, checking whether drawdown and risk limits are enforced consistently, and verifying payout processing through the supported methods.

 Legitimacy in this niche is best judged by transparent rules, consistent enforcement, and a repeatable payout process—not by marketing claims.